rangle/ngCourse2/handout/testing/intro-to-tdd/setup/testbed-configuration.md

 `tests.configure.ts` creates the testing platform if it doesn't already exist, compiles the template, and exports `configureTests` which can then be imported and used in our unit tests.

+Here's a look at how it would be used:

 ```ts
 import { TestBed } from '@angular/core/testing';
 import { ExampleComponent } from './index';